Bill Damianos: Club career

 Damianos made his debut for South Melbourne in 1994 as a 17-year-old.

-Damianos played for Skoda Xanthi F.C. in the Greek Super League, appearing in 24 league matches during the 1998–99 season., 9 matches during the 1999–00 season and 6 matches during the 2000–01 season.
+Damianos played for Skoda Xanthi in the Super League Greece, appearing in 24 league matches during the 1998–99 season., 9 matches during the 1999–00 season and 6 matches during the 2000–01 season.

 In 2002, Damianos returned to South Melbourne on loan from Xanthi.
 He played 19 times for South in the 2002–03 National Soccer League season.
 Ahead of the 2003–04 NSL season, South Melbourne tried unsuccessfully to arrange a permanent transfer for Damianos from Xanthi.

 Damianos transferred from Xanthi to Heidelberg United in 2004.